 Located just two hours northwest of Seattle, the Olympic Peninsula is a perfect location for a weekend getaway.
 The dramatic views of the Straits of Juan de Fuca, the lush and fertile countryside, the locally made wines and cheeses – it’s really hard to beat.

-If you plan your trip right, you can even attend the annual NW Wine & Cheese Tour that takes place in April.
-We’ve attended the event many times and have always loved it.
-The tour includes nine wineries from Port Townsend to Port Angeles.
+There are nine wineries from Port Townsend to Port Angeles.
 It’s an incredibly scenic stretch of the Puget Sound, so driving from one winery to the next is a treat all on its own.

-Olympic Peninsula Wine
+Visiting Olympic Peninsula Wineries

 If you have a designated driver, or you’ve perfected the art of sipping and spitting while wine tasting, you can make it to quite a few wineries in one day.
 I would recommend making a schedule that includes five or six wineries.
-If you will be tasting the wines and driving, too, I recommend no more than three or four, with a hearty lunch in between.

 Finnriver Farm & Cidery